 Effective January 1, 2019, the Company adopted Accounting Standards Codification (ASC) 842 - Leases using the modified retrospective transition approach using the effective date of January 1, 2019, as its date of initial application.
 In the Company's transition to ASC 842, the Company elected the package of practical expedients and the land easement practical expedient.
-As a result, there was a \$24 million impact to the consolidated balance sheets and no adjustments were made to prior period reported financial statement amounts.
-There was no material impact to the consolidated income statement.
+As a result, there was a \$24 million impact to the Consolidated Balance Sheet and no adjustments were made to prior period reported financial statement amounts.
+There was no material impact to the Consolidated Statement of Operations and Comprehensive Income.
 On adoption, the Company did not identify any finance leases.

 At the commencement date of a lease, the minimum lease payments are discounted and recognized as a lease obligation.
 Discount rates used correspond to the Company's incremental borrowing rates.
 Renewal options are assessed for their likelihood of being exercised and are included in the measurement of the lease obligation when it is reasonably certain they will be exercised.
 The Company does not recognize leases with a term of less than 12 months.
 A corresponding Right-of-Use (ROU) asset is recognized at the commencement date of a lease.
 The ROU asset is measured as the lease obligation adjusted for any lease payments made and/or any lease incentives and initial direct costs incurred.
-ROU assets are included in other long-term assets, and corresponding lease obligations are included in other current liabilities and other long-term liabilities on the consolidated balance sheets.
+ROU assets are included in other long-term assets, and corresponding lease obligations are included in other current liabilities and other long-term liabilities on the Consolidated Balance Sheets.